North Carolina

 What are the best cities in North Carolina?

-Based on our composite scoring, the top-ranked cities in North Carolina are Winston-Salem, Raleigh, and Apex.
+Based on our composite scoring, the top-ranked cities in North Carolina are Apex, Cary, and Huntersville.